zobairhas/school_district_analysis/README.md

 ## School Districts Summary
 Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
--  % Passing Math rates were slightly lower
+-  % Passing Math rates were slightly lower.
--  % Passing Reading rates were slightly lower
+-  % Passing Reading rates were slightly lower.
--  % Overall Passing rates were slightly lower
+-  % Overall Passing rates were slightly lower.
--  Average Reading and Math scores were slightly lower
+-  Average Reading and Math scores were slightly lower.